Interstate Commission on the Potomac River Basin: Cooperation and partnerships

-The ICPRB works with numerous partners throughout the basin using cooperative skills for encouraging multiple jurisdictions to coordinate actions on water resource issues.
-This brings to the watershed needed action to address the basin’s major challenges, including water quality impairments, water supply, flooding, groundwater use, and nonpoint source pollution.
-The Commission can complete a range of surveys and assessments designed to increase the knowledge of the ecosystem that allows for more efficient resources management.
+The ICPRB works with numerous partners throughout the basin, leveraging cooperative skills to encourage multiple jurisdictions to coordinate actions on water resource issues.
+This brings to the watershed the needed action to address the basin's major challenges, including water quality impairments, water supply, flooding, groundwater use, and nonpoint source pollution.
+The Commission can conduct a range of surveys and assessments to increase knowledge of the ecosystem, enabling more efficient resource management.

 Regional facilitation

-With the mainstem of the Potomac River forming interstate boundaries, a cooperative, non-regulatory regional organization is well-suited to facilitate solutions.
-In a basin of nearly 15000 sqmi, including five principal political jurisdictions and more than five-million residents relying on its water for domestic, industrial and agricultural water supply purposes, a technically skilled agency must assist the multiple interests in solving water resources problems.
-With more than one-million acres of federally owned or managed land in the basin, the federal government has an interest in the waters of the basin.
+Given that the mainstem of the Potomac River forms interstate boundaries, a cooperative, non-regulatory regional organization is well-suited to facilitate solutions.
+In a basin of nearly 15000 sqmi, encompassing five principal political jurisdictions and more than five million residents who rely on its water for domestic, industrial, and agricultural purposes, a technically skilled agency must assist the multiple interests in solving water resources problems.
+With more than one million acres of federally owned or managed land in the basin, the federal government has an interest in the waters of the basin.
 An agency that provides for coordinated state and federal water resources management actions can accomplish this if properly supported.
 Such an agency exists in the Interstate Commission on the Potomac River Basin.